mikeslattery/tunic/README.md

 All scripts are meant to be run from the PowerShell terminal.

+You must launch powershell as Administrator and run this command first:

+    Set-ExecutionPolicy Bypass -Scope Process -Force

+### Commands

 `.\clean.ps1` - Remove various files to reduce disk usage, similar to CCleaner.

 `.\repartition.\ps1` - Shrink the Windows partition and use the remaining space for new Linux partition(s).